 10. Guests are going to expect more — and automation will help them get it.

-The latest forecast from the Global Business Travel Association9 projects that hotel rates will increase 13 percent next year.
+The latest forecast from the Global Business Travel Association9 projects that hotel rates will increase 13 percent this year.
 That higher price tag is going to put even more pressure on hoteliers to deliver an extraordinary experience.
 A continuing labor shortage means that hoteliers will need to invest in tools designed to eliminate unnecessary back-and-forth internal communication to expedite service requests.
 Additionally, it means that there isn’t time to wait until that post-stay review to address guests’ frustrations while onsite.
-Tools like Knowcross Glitch will be essential to provide real-time solutions for dissatisfied guests and allow staff to make things right before the guest checks out to ensure they deliver an exceptional customer experience.
+Tools like Knowcross Glitch by UniFocus is essential to providing real-time solutions for dissatisfied guests and allows customer service teams to make things right before the guest checks out to ensure they deliver an exceptional customer experience.

-The entire industry has been hearing about artificial intelligence, robotics and other futuristic-sounding elements for the past decade.
+The entire industry has been hearing about AI, machine learning, robotics and other futuristic-sounding elements for the past decade.
 Until now, they still actually felt like they were part of a distant future.
-In 2022, though, that disruption will happen.
-Advancements in 5G technology mean that the technological infrastructure will have the necessary bandwidth to fuel all those devices.
+This year, though, that disruption will happen.
+Advancements in 5G technology mean that the technological infrastructure has the necessary bandwidth to fuel all those devices.
 UniFocus is ahead of the curve with the introduction of Odin, a virtual workforce management assistant powered by AI technology that engages in website chat for more personalized support and experience.

 PwC Research: Travel and hotel forecast 2022.
 October 19, 2021

 The New York Times: Some hotels are mandating vaccines.
 Whill others follow?
 August 27, 2021

 Forbes: Most workers want to be paid automatically every day according to new poll.
 September 13, 2021